 Australian Environmental Matters.
 Soil and groundwater contamination has been detected at certain of the Company's Australian facilities.
 At the Company's tar distillation facility in Newcastle, New South Wales, Australia, soil contamination from an abandoned underground coal tar pipeline and other groundwater contamination have been detected at a property adjacent to the facility.
-In December 2006 the Company and the owner of the adjacent property reached an agreement in principle pursuant to which the Company will contribute \$1.3 million and the owner of the adjacent property will contribute \$4.6 million toward remediation of the property.
+In December 2006 the Company and the owner of the adjacent property reached an agreement in principle pursuant to which the Company will contribute \$1.5 million and the owner of the adjacent property will contribute \$5.3 million toward remediation of the property.
 Subject to the approval of a remediation action plan by local environmental authorities, the agreement in principle provides that the Company will assume responsibility for the management of the remediation effort and will indemnify the current owner for any remediation costs in excess of its agreed contribution.
 At the completion of the remediation, the agreement in principle provides that the property will be transferred to the Company.
-The Company has reserved its expected total remediation costs of \$1.3 million at March 31, 2009.
+The Company has reserved its expected total remediation costs of \$1.5 million at June 30, 2009.

 Other Australian environmental matters include soil and groundwater remediation at two former wood products facilities in Australia which are being prepared for future sale.
-With respect to the first facility in Hume, Australia, the soil remediation is substantially complete.
-In the fourth quarter of 2006, a Phase II environmental assessment was completed that indicated estimated groundwater remediation costs of between \$0.5 million and \$1.7 million.
-No remediation work has commenced to date.
-With respect to the second facility in Thornton, Australia, a draft remediation action plan has been developed to address contaminated soil and groundwater contamination.
-The Company has reserved \$3.1 million for remediation costs at these sites which represents its best estimate of groundwater and remaining soil remediation.
+With respect to the first facility in Hume, Australia, contaminated soil has been remediated and groundwater contamination has been detected.
+With respect to the second facility in Thornton, Australia, a remediation action plan is being developed to address contaminated soil and groundwater.
+The Company has reserved \$3.5 million for remediation costs at these sites which represents its best estimate of groundwater and soil remediation.